 Chole Bhature – Chole Bhature is a very popular dish when eating out.
 It is a mini meal generally served with pickle and tomato onion salad.
-In restaurants, you get this huge ballon like bhaturas that are simply hard to resist.
+In restaurants, you get this huge balloon like bhaturas that are simply hard to resist.

 Everybody has a different taste in our house so they want to order different dishes but as food starts coming to our table everybody wants to eat everything.
 So whenever we are eating out we order one plate each of chole bhature, masala dosa and chow mien.
 Then we start thinking about rest of the order. 🙂

 Though Bhatura is deep fried food its dough is fermented so we do not mind eating it.
 And chole, as we all know, is protein packed.

 My kids love to eat chole bhature and I love making them at home.
 These hardly take any time to make.
 Soak channa in the morning.
 Prepare the dough and leave it to ferment.
-So when you come in the kitchen in the evening you feel like there is not much left to be done.
+So when you come into the kitchen in the evening you feel like there is not much left to be done.
 And this fry really fast.

 How to make Bhature